iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 33

-- Unscrew the three 1.4 mm Phillips #000 screws holding down the display cable bracket and set them aside safely.
+- Take out the three 1.4 mm Phillips #000 screws holding down the display cable bracket.
+You've got this!

 Step 34

-- Gently use the flat end of a spudger to lift the display cable bracket straight up from the logic board.
-You've got this!
+- Grab the flat end of a spudger and gently lift the display cable bracket straight up from the logic board—take it slow and steady!

 Tools Used